 The process of replacing a head gasket can be challenging.
 Nevertheless, even someone without extensive mechanical expertise can handle the task.
-Following the right process and paying close attention to detail is the key.
+Following the proper process and paying close attention to detail is the key.

 How To Repair Honda Accord Head Gasket?